-The DEAI is in the process of completing a Professional Accreditation Manual for University Disability Studies Degrees, which comprises two sets of standards:
+The DEAI has developed a Professional Accreditation Manual for University Disability Studies Degrees, which comprises two sets of standards:

 - Standards for Developmental Education Practice

 - Standards for University Studies Degrees

 Universities that offer a Bachelor or Master level Disability Studies Degree and who are interested in professional accreditation by the DEAI, can complete the University Disability Studies Degree Accreditation Application.
 Where the outcome of the accreditation is successful, any student graduating from this degree will be automatically eligible to apply for full membership with the DEAI (hence avoiding the Individual Accreditation process and fee).